 SKEPTIC: But Charlie, even if the suffering that comes when buildings fall and cities flood is connected to the decisions we make (and even our sin), couldn’t God stop some of these events?

 CHARLIE: He certainly could.
 And I suggest God does.
 I believe God does stop (or prevent) certain events (2 Thess.
 2:7).
 Life on our planet could certainly be much worse!
 But when He does prevent tragedies, loss of life and so on, what happens?
 Life continues as though He hasn’t done a thing.
 It appears to onlookers that God hasn’t stopped anything.
 It’s just another great day!

 CHARLIE: You mean like a rainbow or something?
 (Genesis 9:12-17).

 SKEPTIC: Uh…yeah maybe something like a rainbow.

 CHARLIE: God created the rainbow to remind us of His mercy and promise to never flood the world again.
 And what have people done with it?
-Many have hijacked the rainbow and now proudly flaunt it as a symbol for their sexual sin.
+Many have hijacked the rainbow and now proudly flaunt it as a symbol of their sexual sin.

 When God does prevent a tragedy, a good portion of humanity goes on their way, engaging in sin, ignoring their creator, missing out on a relationship with Him, thinking there is no need for God.
 And as this mercy and grace continues in their lives, many people think “Who needs God?
 Everything is great!
 The sun is shining.
 My house is standing.
 I’ve got a good job, a terrific spouse, money in the bank.
 Life is wonderful.”